ProjectPhil/Documentation/Project Phil Bot/Installation/Prerequisites.md

 #### Don't Have a Server?

 Looking for some swagger in your hosting?
-TurboNode's got you covered, they're cheap as chips and have great hardware!
+Infusion Peak Hosting's got you covered, they're cheap as chips and have great hardware!

 <a href="https://infusionpeakhosting.com" target="_blank"><img src="https://cdn.projectphil.co.uk/1155551194337521726/OnKB3X.gif" border="0" alt="" width="740" height="100"/></a>